rocky-linux/documentation/docs/desktop/tools/businessapps.md

 **Honorable mention: Calligra**

-The Calligra office suite is a project by the developers of KDE to create a user-friendly set of basic office apps that covers the creation of documents, spreadsheets, presentations, databases, flowcharts, vector drawing, ebooks, and more.
+The [Calligra](https://calligra.org) office suite is a FLOSS project by the developers of KDE to create a user-friendly set of basic office apps that covers the creation of documents, spreadsheets, presentations, databases, flowcharts, vector drawing, ebooks, and more.

 However, the Calligra apps aren't too easy install on Rocky Linux.
 If you have another machine running Fedora, I encourage you to give it a try.

 ## Conclusion